Safety First, Always

 What is Required?

 “Do I need years of firearms experience in order to be safe?”
 Actually no. Instead, these three things are required: humility, a willingness to listen and learn, and a positive attitude that focuses on safety.
 If you bring those things with you, we’ll provide the information, education, and oversight, to ensure a safe operation for all.
-We are passionate about flying and shooting, but safety always comes first.
+We are passionate about flying and shooting machine guns from a helicopter, but safety always comes first.
 Always.

 NRA Firearm Safety Rules